Gold Digger (TV series)

-Gold Digger is a six-part drama miniseries created and written by Marnie Dickens and starring Julia Ormond and Ben Barnes broadcast weekly from Tuesday 12 November 2019 on BBC One.
+Gold Digger is a six-part drama television miniseries created and written by Marnie Dickens and starring Julia Ormond and Ben Barnes broadcast weekly from Tuesday 12 November 2019 on BBC One.
 Unusually for a BBC series, all episodes became available on BBC iPlayer on the day of the first episode's television broadcast and the series was broadcast internationally.
 The series has been described by the BBC as a contemporary relationship thriller, about second chances, family and betrayal.

 Premise

 After putting her own life behind the lives of everyone around her, a wealthy 60-year-old woman enters into a relationship with a man half her age.
 Her adult children worry that he's a gold digger.